freqn/deezrx/README.md

 1) Add bonus points for live notifications or any live-view things (chat, etc.) :)

-2) Add more time for those of use who are newer to Elixir and Phoenix :)
+2) Add more time for those of use who are newer to Elixir and Phoenix.
+I wanted to be much more thorough with certain aspects of this project :)

 Don't hesitate to contact me with additional questions.